 “Each of these aircraft drawings represented 30 to 40 hours of computer drawing time alone—largely because we went through so many revisions in our attempts to be accurate,” added Lay.

-An official first-day cover was also serviced in Ottawa.
+An official first-day cover was also serviced with an Ottawa cancellation.